-Table 20-1 depicts trends in Federal debt held by the public from World War II to the present and estimates from the present through 2033.
-(It is supplemented for earlier years by Tables 7.1-7.3 in the Budget's Historical Tables, available as supplemental budget material.)
-Federal debt peaked at 106.1 percent of GDP in 1946, just after the end of the war.
+Table 21-1 depicts trends in Federal debt held by the public from World War II to the present and estimates from the present through 2034.
+(It is supplemented for earlier years by Tables 7.1-7.3 in the Budget's Historical Tables, available as supplemental budget material.2) Federal debt peaked at 106.1 percent of GDP in 1946, just after the end of the war.
 From that point until the 1970s, Federal debt as a percentage of GDP decreased almost every year because of relatively small deficits, an expanding economy, and unanticipated inflation.
 With households borrowing large amounts to buy homes and consumer durables, and with businesses borrowing large amounts to buy plant and equipment, Federal debt also decreased almost every year as a percentage of total credit market debt outstanding.
 The cumulative effect was impressive.
-From 1950 to 1975, debt held by the public declined from 78.6 percent of GDP to 24.6 percent, and from 53.3 percent of credit market debt to 17.9 percent.
+From 1950 to 1975, debt held by the public declined from 78.6 percent of GDP to 24.6 percent, and from 53.3 percent of credit market debt to 17.8 percent.
 Despite rising interest rates during this period, interest outlays became a smaller share of the budget and were roughly stable as a percentage of GDP.

 Federal debt relative to GDP is a function of the Nation's fiscal policy as well as overall economic conditions.
 During the 1970s, large budget deficits emerged as spending grew faster than receipts and as the economy was disrupted by oil shocks and rising inflation.
 Federal debt relative to GDP and credit market debt stopped declining for several years in the middle of the decade.
-Federal debt started growing again at the beginning of the 1980s, and increased to almost 48 percent of GDP by 1993.
+The growth of Federal debt accelerated at the beginning of the 1980s, due in large part to a deep recession, and the ratio of Federal debt to GDP grew sharply.
+It continued to grow throughout the 1980s as large tax cuts, enacted in 1981, and substantial increases in defense spending were only partially offset by reductions in domestic spending.
+The resulting deficits increased the debt to almost 48 percent of GDP by 1993.
 The ratio of Federal debt to credit market debt also rose during this period, though to a lesser extent.
 Interest outlays on debt held by the public, calculated as a percentage of either total Federal outlays or GDP, increased as well.

 The growth of Federal debt held by the public was slowing by the mid-1990s.
 In addition to a growing economy, two major budget agreements were enacted in the 1990s, implementing revenue increases and spending reductions and significantly reducing deficits.
 The debt declined markedly relative to both GDP and total credit market debt, with the decline accelerating as budget surpluses emerged from 1998 to 2001.
 Debt fell from 47.9 percent of GDP in 1993 to 31.5 percent of GDP in 2001.
-Over that same period, debt fell from 26.2 percent of total credit market debt to 17.3 percent.
+Over that same period, debt fell from 26.1 percent of total credit market debt to 17.1 percent.
 Interest as a share of outlays peaked at 16.5 percent in 1989 and then fell to 8.9 percent by 2002; interest as a percentage of GDP fell by a similar proportion.